dillonHe/EasyEDA-Documents/Tutorial/PCBLib.md

 ## PCBLib Tools

-PCBLib Tools almost are the same as PCB tools, just lack of some functions.
+PCBLib Tools almost are the same as PCB tools, just lacking some of the functions.
 ![](images/226_PCBLib_PCBLibTools.gif)